FOREX-Dollar off recent highs ahead of expected Fed rate hike

 * Market prices in more than 90 pct chance of Fed lifting rates

-TOKYO, March 15 (Reuters) - The dollar wobbled in a narrow range in Asian trading on Wednesday, as investors waited anxiously to see what clues the U.S. Federal Reserve would soon reveal on its monetary policy outlook.
+TOKYO, March 15 (Reuters) - The dollar was on tenterhooks in Asian trading on Wednesday as investors waited anxiously to see what clues the U.S. Federal Reserve would soon reveal on its monetary policy outlook.

-With the futures market pricing in more than a 90 percent chance that it would raise interest rates, investors' main focus turned to what the Fed's statement on Wednesday will say about the pace of hikes this year.
+The U.S. central bank began its two-day monetary policy meeting on Tuesday.
+With the futures market pricing in more than a 90 percent chance that it would raise interest rates, investors' main focus turned to what its statement would say about the pace of hikes this year.

-"With a rate increase already priced in, we will be watching to see whether the Fed gives any hints about changing its outlooks for inflation or growth," said Kumiko Ishikawa, FX market analyst at Sony Financial Holdings.

-"There is a small chance the Fed will signal plans to raise rates four times instead of three this year, which would lift the dollar," she said.

-Against its Japanese counterpart, the greenback edged up 0.1 percent to 114.81, remaining shy of last week's peak of 115.51, which was its highest level since Jan.
+Against its Japanese counterpart, the greenback edged down 0.1 percent to 114.67, shy of last week's high of 115.51, which was its highest level since Jan.
 19 as expectations built for the rate increase.

 "I think the dollar might have trouble above the 115 level today, with Japanese exporters still seeking to sell above it ahead of the end of the Japanese fiscal year this month," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.